encode/django-rest-framework/docs/api-guide/pagination.md

 ![Link Header][link-header]

-*A custom pagination style, using the 'Link' header'*
+*A custom pagination style, using the 'Link' header*

 ---